jlapeyre/julia_project/README.md

 The intended use is as follows.
 You want to create a Python package that calls some Julia packages via pyjulia.
-You create a directory representing the top level of a Python package, with a `setup.py` and `requirements.txt` and the Python code.
+You create a directory representing the top level of a Python package, with a `setup.py` and `requirements.txt` and the Python code in a directory `mymodule`.
-You create a `Project.toml` file in the top level describing the Julia packages for the project.
+You create a file `./mymodule/Project.toml` describing the Julia packages for the project.
-You might do `source ./venv`; `pip install -r requirements.txt`; `pip install -e .`.
+In a python source file in `./mymodule/`, you create an instance of `julia_project.JuliaProject` that manages the Julia project.

 ### What julia_project does

 Then `import mymodule` will do the following

+* Look for the Julia executable in various places
 * Offer to download and install Julia if it is not found.
 * Check that the `julia` package is installed.
   I.e. check that `PyCall` is installed and built, etc.
 * Optionally download and install a Julia registry.
-* Look for the Julia executable in various places
 * Optionally load a custom Julia system image.
 * Instantiate the Julia project.
 * Provide a Python function that compiles a system image that will be found the next